22.5. The Log Collector Tool

 - Sets verbose mode, providing more console output.
 Verbose mode is off by default.

-engine-log-collector --user=admin@internal --cluster ClusterA,ClusterB --hosts "SalesHost"*specifies the user as
+ovirt-log-collector --user=admin@internal --cluster ClusterA,ClusterB --hosts "SalesHost"* specifies the user as

 - Omits virtualization hosts from the log collection.

-- Sets the fully qualified domain name of the Red Hat Enterprise Virtualization Manager server from which to collect logs, where FQDN is replaced by the fully qualified domain name of the Manager.
-It is assumed that the log collector is being run on the same local host as the Red Hat Enterprise Virtualization Manager; the default value is
+Sets the fully qualified domain name of the Red Hat Virtualization Manager from which to collect logs, where FQDN is replaced by the fully qualified domain name of the Manager.
+It is assumed that the log collector is being run on the same local host as the Red Hat Virtualization Manager; the default value is

 - Sets PORT as the port to use for SSH connections with virtualization hosts.